SALVATION THROUGH JUDGMENT AND SUFFERING

 The Apostle Paul noted the bad attitude of the believers in Corinth, particularly during the Communion service.
 He warned them that to take the Communion without a proper attitude toward God and people would make them guilty of the body and blood of the Lord.

 Paul brought up to the saints in Corinth the subject of judgment, admonishing the believers to examine themselves.
 If they did not judge themselves, Paul warned, God would judge them and chasten them accordingly.
 This judgment would be a fiery discipline that on occasion could result in sickness or even premature death.

-For this cause many are weak and sickly among you, and many sleep.
+For this reason many are weak and sick among you, and many sleep [died].
 (I Corinthians 11:30)

 God’s purpose in chastening those who took the Communion with a wrong attitude was that their spirit might be saved in the Day of the Lord Jesus, that they not be condemned with the world.